Michaelvll/michaelvll.github.io/_pages/about.md

 I am now focusing on building [SkyPilot](https://skypilot.readthedocs.io/en/latest/), a framework for easily and cost effectively running ML and batch jobs on any cloud, which aims to realize the [sky computing vision](https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s02-stoica.pdf).
 Please check out our system on [Github](https://github.com/skypilot-org/skypilot).

-Before coming to Berkeley, I was an undergraduate student majoring in computer science at Shanghai Jiao Tong University ([SJTU](http://en.sjtu.edu.cn/)) and a member of the SJTU ACM Honors Class.

-I also had a wonderful time as a research assistant working with [Prof. Song Han](https://songhan.mit.edu) at MIT HAN Lab, and an undergraduate researcher working with [Prof. Kai Yu](https://speechlab.sjtu.edu.cn/members/kai_yu) and [Prof. Yanmin Qian](https://speechlab.sjtu.edu.cn/members/yanmin_qian) at SJTU SpeechLab.
+Before coming to Berkeley, I was an undergraduate student majoring in computer science at Shanghai Jiao Tong University ([SJTU](http://en.sjtu.edu.cn/)), a member of the SJTU ACM Honors Class, and a research intern working with [Prof. Kai Yu](https://speechlab.sjtu.edu.cn/members/kai_yu) and [Prof. Yanmin Qian](https://speechlab.sjtu.edu.cn/members/yanmin_qian) at SJTU SpeechLab.
+I also had a wonderful time as a research assistant working with [Prof. Song Han](https://songhan.mit.edu) at MIT HAN Lab.

 <!-- My research interests lie in **efficient deep learning**, especially for **natural language processing** and **speech**, and **system**. -->